routingblog/arbitration/content/docs/problems.md

 - The reason to do this is if the defendant is most likely in the wrong and just wants to delay paying as much as possible (or wear down the plaintiff).
 In true civil court the attorneys could have sanctions against them if they pointlessly delay the proceedings.
 Less so in arbitration.

-- arbitors are not required to follow the law.
-There is almost no meaningful appeal even for substantive mistakes.

 - arbitration is more informal and thus less procedural protection

 - arbitration combined with class action waivers mean that each individually aggrieved person must sign up.